copyleft-org/copyleft-guide/README.md

 Improvements of all kinds and manner are welcome.
 Please review [the instructions and details regarding making contributions](CONTRIBUTING.md) for more information.

+Copyleft.org may be sponsored by various organizations, and organizations may also republish some, or all, of the output of this project under the terms of the CC BY-SA license.
+However, contributors' work is their own, and thus the opinions expressed in their contributions, IRC utterances, commit messages, mailing list posts, and/or other fora provided by copyleft.org may not necessarily reflect the views of the contributors' employers and/or organizations sponsoring the project and/or organizations republishing copyleft.org's materials.
+Generally speaking, unless stated otherwise, please assume that individuals contribute to copyleft.org in their personal capacity.